inspire-eu-validation/download-service/A.38.IR3.TGR43.openSearchUrlGetSpatialDataset.md

 **Notes**

 [1] The values for the parameters "crs", "spatial_dataset_identifier_code", "spatial_dataset_identifier_namespace" and "language" can be obtained from the OpenSearch description

+Comment to the TG: The Get Spatial Data Set operation implementation as OpenSearch query feels strange and unnecessary: The Dataset Feed + HTTP requests for the dataset content (requirements 26 - 34) already implement the Get Spatial Data Set operation.
+Also the semantics of Open Search queries is that they should return a list of search hits (entries), not the actual data contents.

 ## Contextual XPath references